-From marriage to starting a new job, which major life events result in car insurance rates going up or down?
+Marriage, starting a new job, and more: these major life events result in car insurance rates going up or down.

 Your car insurance rates are largely dictated by you: your driving history, location, and other personalized rating factors.
 Any major life change you undertake can alter your insurability — and the auto insurance rates you pay.
 Remaining mindful of the effect of life events on car insurance is the first step toward finding the best possible car insurance rate at every stage of life.

 The primary ages at which car insurance gets cheaper are 18 and 25.
 On average, a driver can expect to save almost $1,600 per year after their 18th birthday, and again after they turn 25.
 This varies depending on gender, with female drivers' car insurance rates dropping more substantially at age 18.
 If you’re a young driver — or if you carry a young driver on your car insurance policy — it’s worth shopping around for a new policy when you reach these age milestones.

 |Age||Average Annual Premium||Diff. vs. Prior Age|

 Fifty-year-olds pay the least for car insurance.
 Car insurance companies don't see much risk in insuring a 50-year-old, as many drivers this age are financially stable and experienced drivers.
 The typical 50-year-old pays nearly $200 less per year than does the average American driver.